Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```

 :::note
 Xomega will provide Intellisense for selecting the property in the `ref` attribute along with the description of each property that you provided.
-It will also validate the `prop` elements, and will show an error, if the property name is invalid, or if you supplied multiple values for a property that is not configured as multi-value.
+It will also validate the `prop` elements and will show an error if the property name is invalid or if you supply multiple values for a property that is not configured as multi-value.
 :::

 ### Inheriting static enums

-Sometimes you need to define two or more enumerations that are very similar, and contain almost the same, yet different, set of items, so that you cannot just use the same enumeration.
+Sometimes you need to define two or more enumerations that are very similar and contain almost the same, yet different, set of items so that you cannot just use the same enumeration.
 For example, you may need to configure some enumeration slightly differently for various installations of your app.
-Or you may just have enumerations that share significant number of their items, such as when you have a field that requires special operators, while still supporting the standard set of operators.
+Or you may just have enumerations that share a significant number of their items, such as when you have a field that requires special operators while still supporting the standard set of operators.

-You can try to combine all items from such enumerations into one big enumeration, and then differentiate using additional properties, but this can become unwieldy, and may cause difficulties with proper validations.
-If you keep them as separate enumerations though, it will result in duplication of the items, and cause potential maintenance issues down the line.
+You can try to combine all items from such enumerations into one big enumeration and then differentiate using additional properties, but this can become unwieldy and may cause difficulties with proper validations.
+If you keep them as separate enumerations, though, it will result in duplication of the items and cause potential maintenance issues down the line.

-Xomega model provides a powerful and elegant way to reduce the duplication in your static data by allowing you to **inherit** one enumeration from another, and then **add, remove or override any items** in it.
-All you have to do is to set the `base` attribute on your `enum` element, and specify another enumeration to inherit the items from, as follows.
+Xomega model provides a powerful and elegant way to reduce the duplication in your static data by allowing you to **inherit** one enumeration from another and then **add, remove or override any items** in it.
+All you have to do is to set the `base` attribute on your `enum` element and specify another enumeration to inherit the items from, as follows.

 ```xml
 <enum name="user operators" base="operators">[...]